sukritishuk/ML_ZoomCamp_Article/README.md

      ![image](https://user-images.githubusercontent.com/50409210/152024007-cca80ab0-8d2a-46e4-a706-d60b26c059f6.png)

-## Making Predictions from Most Optimal Model regarding Testing Set (unseen data) -
+## Making Predictions on Testing Set (unseen data) using most Optimal Model -

 Although, training both **ARIMA(2,1,2)** and **SARIMA(2,1,2)(0,0,2,7)** on the training subset of Amazon series yielded very similar summary results and diagnostic plots, the SARIMA model seemed to be a better fit for this dataset because it has seasonal orders hence, takes into account some seasonality in our data.